 The peace of mind knowing you can access your emergency fund is probably worth more than the extra few percent interests you could earn.

 The other fortunate thing during lockdown is that our expenses have dropped.
-It’s hard to even spend any money really.
+It’s hard even to spend any money really.
 The only expense being food.
-No more petrol expenses, no more going out expenses, no hobby expenses- I can’t even spend money on doing house maintenance.
+No more petrol expenses, no more going out expenses, and no hobby expenses- I can’t even spend money on house maintenance.
 It is possible that my alcohol spending may have gone up slightly…

 But you can only really know how comfortable you are with the big downs when they happen to you.
-It’s all well saying that you’re happy to loss +10% of the value of your shares.
-You’ll just ride it out, right.
+It’s all well saying that you’re happy to lose +10% of your shares’ value.
+You’ll ride it out, right.
 What about 30%?
 How did you react in the recent crash?

-I’m contempt to leave everything as is right now.
+I’m contempt for leaving everything as is right now.
 Even though it does hurts to see the value of my shares dropping by +$10,000 (see my bar chart in my recent update).
-I just remind myself that I haven’t lost a thing- I still own the same number of shares as before- it’s just that their value has dropped.
+I remind myself that I haven’t lost a thing- I still own the same number of shares as before- it’s just that their value has dropped.

 Many people have run to the hills, jumped their growth ship and sailed into conservative.

 This might not always be the best strategy.

 History has told us that markets will recover eventually.
 Normally within 12 months, but no one really knows.

 I know people are going to be screaming the mantra- historic returns don’t predict the future.
 Or that this pandemic is different to others.
 And yes there is truth in that.
 Nothing on this scale has happened since the Spanish flue.